Avaiga/taipy-doc/docs/manuals/gui/binding.md

 then the variable is sought in the *\_\_main\_\_* module (typically, where the `Gui^` instance is created).

+This mechanism allows pages to bind to local variables declared on their own module.
+These variables may be not exposed to other modules of the application.<br/>
-This mechanisms allows to create pages on their own module, with local variables that the rest of the application may not be aware of.
-Global variables (the ones declared in the *\_\_main\_\_* module), on the other hand, can be used in all page content definitions.
+Global variables (the ones
+declared in the *\_\_main\_\_* module), on the other hand, can be used in all page content definitions.
 The module where the page is defined does not need to import the global variables, if they are not used in the Python code of the module.